Seefahrer/GuestBookBundle/README.md

-Subsequently either run "php composer.phar update" from the command line (terminal, putty or whatsoever, or "Update PAakages" in the Contao Manager.
+Subsequently either run "php composer.phar update" from the command line (terminal, putty or whatsoever), or "Update Packages" in the Contao Manager.